Branded QR Code Generator

 Add a frame with a CTA

-A simple frame with “Scan to follow,” “Scan for menu,” or “Scan to review” lifts scan rates noticeably.
+A simple frame with “Scan to follow,” “Scan to shop,” or “Scan to review” tells people what they get for scanning.
 People scan things when they know what’s on the other side.

 Where to use them